NihaalManaf/tp/docs/UserGuide.md

 **Format:** `status INDEX [STATUS]`

 * Changes the status of the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a number** 1, 2, 3, …​ This field is mandatory.
+The index **must be a valid number according to what is displayed in the list below** (e.g., 1, 2, 3, …​).
+This field is mandatory.
 * Changes the status of the person with the specified `STATUS`.
 The status of a person can only be "Contacted", "Uncontacted", "Busy", "Rejected", "Accepted" and "Unreachable".
 If no status is specified, it defaults to "Uncontacted".
 * The status input is case-insensitive.